webmin/webmin.com/content/faq.md

     SSLProxyCheckPeerName   off
     SSLProxyCheckPeerExpire off

-    # Disable proxying for all /.well-known requests
+    # Disable proxying for all /.well-known requests.
+It will
+    # only be useful, if a domain has "DocumentRoot" defined
     ProxyPass /.well-known !

     # Proxying both HTTP and websockets at the same time,